ProxeusApp/proxeus-core/deploy/digitalocean/README.md

 Proxeus Script for fast DigitalOcean deployment
 ---

-Creates a compact all-in-one instance of the Proxeus application (no code environment for smart contracts) using a bootstrapped release image for Docker.
+Creates a compact all-in-one instance of the Proxeus application using a bootstrapped release image for Docker.
 This is a good starting point for development or small installations.
 For more information visit https://github.com/ProxeusApp

 Here you can find a script which run within a DigitalOcean droplet during startup.
 Using a simple form, you can configure the basic details needed to quickly get a Proxeus instance up and running.